shuckproductions/jordan/about.md

 permalink: /about/
 ---

 Hi!
 I’m Jordan.
-I’m 17 years old from Blackpool, Lancashire.
+I’m 18 from Blackpool, Lancashire.
 I’m an aspiring producer/director/actor.
 I currently attend Baines Sixth form, in upper sixth, where I am studying Biology, ICT and Media Studies.

-I attended Scream Theatre Schools where I trained in all three disciplines.
+I trained at Scream Theatre Schools in all three disciplines.
 Also I am an active member of Blackpool Scouts where I am Deputy Youth Commissioner, a young leader at 1st Bispham Scout and Guide Group, a part of the production team for Blackpool Gang Show and the Media & Communications Editor for the Blackpool District.

-Most recently have started making short films and promotional materials for myself and others.
+Most recently have started making short films and promotional materials for myself and others, under  Shuck Productions.
 If you want to view my films/videos please look at the 'Productions' section on my site.

 <h3> Television Credits: </h3>